katieminjoo/Coref-NER/README.md

 > INPUT -> Table_6
 OUTPUT -> Table_7

+    Description:
     - The function uses SpaCy's NER to identify entities such as dates, organizations, geopolitical entities (GPE), and nationalities, religions, or political groups (NORP) from the sentence.
     - It fills in relevant information based on context clues and custom rules, such as matching professions and religions.
     - The function uses keyword-based matching for professions and predefined lists to identify specific attributes.

-- Examples:
+    Examples:
     - extract_information('Dr. Smith, a Jewish doctor born in Berlin, was 45 years old.') -> Series({'Rescuer Profession': 'Doctor', 'Rescuer Birthplace': 'Berlin', 'Rescuer Age': '45 years old', 'Rescuer Birth Date': None, 'Rescuer Religion': 'Jewish',